Southern pudu

 The southern pudu (Pudu puda, Mapudungun püdü or püdu, pudú, /es/) is a species of South American deer native to the Valdivian temperate forests of south-central Chile and adjacent Argentina.
 It is classified as Near Threatened in the IUCN Red List.

 Description

-The southern pudu is characterized by being the second smallest deer in the world.
-It is slightly larger than its sister species, the northern pudu, being 35 to 45 cm tall at the shoulder and weighs 6.4 to 13.4 kg.
+The southern pudu is characterized by being the third smallest deer in the world.
+It is slightly larger than its sister species, the northern pudu and Pudella carlae, being 35 to 45 cm tall at the shoulder and weighs 6.4 to 13.4 kg.
 The antlers of the southern pudu grow to be 5.3 to 9 cm long and tend to curve back, somewhat like a mountain goat.
 Its coat is a dark chestnut-brown, and tends to tuft in the front, covering the antlers.